sayeed0209/Ecommerce-React/README.md

 ---

 - fork the project and clone it locally.
-- In the project directory, ou can follow the steps below to download the dependencies:
+- In the project directory, you can follow the steps below to download the dependencies:

   `npm install `